-The computers have been revolutionizing how we made the things or live our life for almost 30 years.
-They have changed the way we do a lot of things, and of course, graphic design isn’t an exception.
+Computers have revolutionized how we make things or live our lives for almost 30 years.
+They have changed the way we do many things, and of course, graphic design isn’t an exception.

 Maybe if you are around 25 years old, you don’t know how graphic design was done before computers; but if you are 40 years or older, I’m sure you do.

-First of all, we’re going to talk about the history of the profession.
+First of all, we’re going to talk about the profession’s history.
 We can say that graphic design is as old as humans themselves.
-This is a profession that basically tries to transmit a message to a specific audience.
-Since the beginning of time we have had the necessity to communicate between us.
+This profession basically tries to transmit a message to a specific audience.
+Since the beginning of time, we have needed to communicate.

-Tools that graphic designers use to transmit a message, such as images or text, have been used since forever for the same purpose.
-The perfect examples of that are the pictures on the caves or the old Greek or Chinese documents.
+Tools that graphic designers use to transmit a message, such as images or text, have been used forever for the same purpose.
+The perfect examples are the pictures on the caves of the old Greek or Chinese documents.

 The invention of the first printer was a huge step for the graphic design industry like we know it today.
 It happened in Europe in 1439.

-It was called the Gutenberg Press and it was used only for the industrial reproduction of scholar book and it was the one who paved the way to the invention of other printers.
+It was called the Gutenberg Press, and it was used only for the industrial reproduction of scholarly books.
+It was the one that paved the way for the invention of other printers.

-At the beginning of the XVII century the first newspaper appeared, nowadays this is one of the biggest fields for graphic designers.
-In 1837, the technology to print in color was developed, it was called chromolithography.
+At the beginning of the XVII century, the first newspaper appeared nowadays.
+This is one of the most significant fields for graphic designers.
+In 1837, the technology to print in color was developed, called chromolithography.
 At the same time, chromolithography opened the door to advertising.

-With the ability to print in color, all the brands started to use some marketing techniques that we use today, such as a color palette to improve the connection with the clients.
+With the ability to print in color, all the brands started to use some marketing techniques today, such as a color palette to improve the connection with the clients.

-Graphic design as we know it today started with the modern era, in the last half of the 1800s.
-Before that, it was all focused on the technological advancements, but in this era, the artists wanted to explore all that knowledge to use it in a better way.
+Graphic design as we know it today started with the modern era in the last half of the 1800s.
+Before that, everything was focused on technological advancements, but artists wanted to explore different knowledge in this era and used it artistically.

 After World War II, graphic design suffered a lot of changes.
 A lot of them happened because of the invention of new technologies.
 During this period, gadgets started to be present in the life of almost all the citizens.